 Restricted points of entry are in place at all hospitals and the CAMC Cancer Center.

 We have received many requests from the community asking how they can help those on the front line at our hospitals.
 We created a page with information about making masks, donating supplies and sending meals.

 We are grateful for the support of our community!

 Looking for other ways to help?
 Visit the CAMC Foundation for information about how you can make a difference.

 CAMC offers drive-thru Coronavirus testing in Teays Valley and Charleston for pre-screened patients.

-If you are experiencing flu-like symptoms, use CAMC's 24/7 Care app to talk to a provider FREE - anytime, day or night - to determine if you need tested for Coronavirus.
+I If you are experiencing flu-like symptoms and are concerned that you may have Coronavirus, you can use CAMC's 24/7 Care app to talk to a provider anytime, day or night, to determine if you need tested.
+24/7 Care visits for Coronavirus concerns are FREE through 5/31/20.
 Simply download the 24/7 Care app, set up an account, and request a free visit using coupon code COVID.
 A CAMC provider will call you or video chat with you and give you an order to be screened, if necessary.
 Only patients with a physician's order may be screened at the drive-thru locations.

 If you do not have a smart phone or computer or if you have trouble downloading the 24/7 Care app, call (304) 388-9200 for assistance.
 We will help you sign up for 24/7 Care and get connected with a provider at no cost.
 Please do not call this number with general health questions about Coronavirus; we can only assist you with 24/7 Care.
 For general questions and concerns about COVID-19/Coronavirus, call the West Virginia Department of Health and Human Resources hotline at 1-800-887-4304.